code-monki/central-supply-catalog/README.md

 ## Contributions

 Contributions are welcome with the understanding that the contributor grants permission for the content to be used on the site.
 Proper attribution will appear in the data files.
+See the [wiki](https://github.com/cmcknight/central-supply-catalog/wiki) for this project for information.

-The source code for the site is governed by the Creative Commons Attribution-ShareAlike 3.0 Unported license.
+The source code for the site is governed by the Creative Commons Attribution-ShareAlike 4.0 International license.